belivan/sand_game/README.md

 Compile the game using a C++ compiler supporting the required libraries.

 ## How to Play
-Start the game and select a mode.
+Start the game using demo.cpp and configure the settings as desired.
 Use mouse and keyboard inputs to interact with the sand particles.
 Choose a background song to play during the game.
 Experiment with different sand particle intensities and observe their behavior.